 4. Know What to Do if Caught in a Wildfire

 - The best temporary shelter is in an area without fuel for the fire.
 On a steep mountainside, the back side is safer.
 Avoid canyons, natural “chimneys” and saddles.

 - If a road is nearby, lie face down along the road cut or in the ditch on the uphill side.
 Cover yourself with anything that will shield you from the fire's heat.

 Those who find themselves trapped by wildfire inside their homes should stay inside and away from outside walls.
 Close doors, but leave them unlocked.
-Keep the entire Family together, and remain calm.
-Continue reading.
+Keep the entire family together, and remain calm.
+Continue reading here.